A Comprehensive Guide to Vapor Barrier For Garage Floor [2024]

 Evaporation is one part of the water cycle.
 Condensation is the other.

-Evaporation is the process of water changing its state from liquid to a gas (vapor) and entering the atmosphere.
+Evaporation is the process of water changing its state from liquid to gas (vapor) and entering the atmosphere.
 Condensation is the reverse.

-In nature, condensation is the phenomenon that creates mist, dew drops and rain.
+In nature, condensation is the phenomenon that creates mist, dew drops, and rain.
 If it is really cold the water even freezes into snow or ice.

-The second reason your garage floor may be wet, is humid air releasing it’s moisture, much like dew drops on a grass lawn.
+The second reason your garage floor may be wet is humid air releasing its moisture, much like dew drops on a grass lawn.

 Should you want to know more, check out my earlier blog post How To Make Sure Of No More Damp Garage Floors

-3. How do I Keep Moisture out of my Garage Floor?
+How do I Keep Moisture out of my Garage Floor?

-You need to find out the real cause of moisture in and on your garage floor and then take the appropriate preventive and / or corrective action.
+You need to find out the real cause of moisture in and on your garage floor and then take the appropriate preventive and/or corrective action.

 Capillary Action

 If the moisture is creeping into your garage floor through the porous concrete slab then you should have put in a vapor barrier at the time of pouring the slab.
-You have either not done it or the vapor barrier for garage floor is not performing to specification.
+You have either not done it or the vapor barrier for the garage floor is not performing to specification.

 You can still take some corrective measures.
 Sealing the concrete garage floor will help.
-You may also want to use above floor vapor barrier for garage floor before laying down any Vinyl Tiles or other garage floor covering.
+You may also want to use above floor vapor barrier for the garage floor before laying down any Vinyl Tiles or other garage floor covering.

 They will not solve all the problems but will solve some and be helpful.